LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 Conversations that were already open during Step 5 (Disconnect Bot Studio) did not redirect to Conversation Builder automatically following migration in Step 7.
 These conversations won’t be closed and will be stuck in “Survey in progress.”

-**How to avoid / mitigate the issue**:
+**How to avoid/mitigate the issue**:

 * To avoid a large number of conversations with  this issue, we recommend that you perform the migration during less-loaded/non-working hours.
 * We also recommend turning off Bot Studio 2-3 hours prior to the migration.
-If you do this, all open survey conversations will be finalized and closed, and for remaining conversations, the surey conversation won’t be started.
+If you do this, all open survey conversations will be finalized and closed, and for remaining conversations, the survey conversation won’t be started.

 **How to solve the issue**: